tinohertlein/poc-archunit/README.md

 ### ArchUnit

-The following relations between classes & interfaces are checked with ArcUnit:
+The following relations between classes & interfaces are checked with ArchUnit:

 * Stuff in package `core.service` **may not** be accessed from the outside
 * Stuff in package `adapter` **may not** be accessed from the outside